How are energy costs contributing to cost-of-living crisis and what lies ahead?

 Consumer Prices Index (CPI) inflation is currently running at 5.4% as of December, according to the Office for National Statistics (ONS).

-The Bank of England has warned inflation will rise to 6% in April, but many experts are predicting it could peak at close to 7% before falling back.
+The Bank of England has warned that it expects CPI inflation to peak at 7.25% in April, following the increase to energy prices, before falling back.

 It is hoped that inflation will start to fall back in the second half of 2022, though it may not be until next year that CPI gets back to the bank’s 2% target.